Can Associated Banc-Corp (ASB) Remain Competitive?

-Associated Banc-Corp (NYSE:ASB) went up by 1.98% from its latest closing price compared to the recent 1-year high of $25.78.
-The company’s stock price has collected -5.76% of loss in the last five trading sessions.
+Associated Banc-Corp (NYSE:ASB) went down by -1.70% from its latest closing price compared to the recent 1-year high of $25.78.
+The company’s stock price has collected -1.89% of loss in the last five trading sessions.

 Is It Worth Investing in Associated Banc-Corp (NYSE :ASB) Right Now?